10 Ways to Make Money With Your House: Passive Income Ideas for Homeowners

 • Woodworking and furniture refurbishing

-Some home businesses require certifications, licensing, or permits to operate from a home, so be sure to check with your local city government.
+Some home businesses require certifications, licensing, or permits.
+Be sure to check with the local government to meet any necessary requirements.

 5. Offer Extra Space for Storage

-For homes with extra space in a garage or a shed, consider renting that space as storage.
-Storage units cost an average of $90 a month, and climate-controlled units are even more expensive.
-There are plenty of people in search of affordable, corporate alternatives, which you may be able to provide.
+Homes with extra space in a garage or shed can rent that space as storage.
+Storage units cost an average of $90 a month, and climate-controlled units are more expensive.
+Homeowners may be able to offer a lower-cost alternative.

 6. Open a Home Studio

-Home studios can be the perfect place to nurture a creative hobby and make some extra cash.
-Hobby artists, livestream gamers, and others can designate a space in the home to establish a brand and generate a profit.
+Home studios can be a perfect place to pursue a creative hobby and make extra cash.
+Artists, gamers, and others can establish a space to build a brand and generate profit.

-The best part is that you’ll be doing what you love.
+The best part is that you'll be doing something you love.

 7. Turn Your Home Into a Set

-Owning a home in a popular film city like Atlanta or Palm Springs offers the unique opportunity to rent your home as a movie set.
-You don’t need a million-dollar mansion, either, since many movies and shows feature ordinary American homes.
+Owning a home in a popular film city such as Atlanta or Palm Springs presents an opportunity to rent it out as a movie set.
+You don't need a million-dollar mansion since many films use regular homes.

 8. Host Events

-If you live in a rural or agricultural area, consider agri-tourism activities like seasonal mazes, wine tastings, and mini-markets as popular ways to celebrate small-scale food production and community.
+If located in rural or agricultural areas, consider agri-tourism activities like seasonal mazes, wine tastings, or mini-markets to celebrate local food production.

 9. Share Your Parking Space

-Parking can be pricey, especially when your home is in a densely-populated area.
-If your home has extra room in its garage or a parking space, apps like JustPark make it easy to advertise and rent your space for short-term and long-term rentals.
+Parking can be expensive, especially in densely populated areas.
+If a home has extra garage or parking space, apps like JustPark make it easy to rent it out for short-term or long-term use.

 10. Try Tutoring From Home